What Does the Bible Say About Saints?

 This view of saints reflects a key Christian doctrine: sanctification.
 Sanctification is the process of being made holy, which, according to the New Testament, is made possible through faith in Jesus Christ.
 It’s an ongoing process of spiritual growth and moral development in a believer’s life.
 Therefore, a saint, in the biblical sense, is anyone who has accepted Jesus and is committed to living a life that reflects God’s character.

-See also What Does the Bible Say About Calling Your Parents by Their First Name?
+See also What Does the Bible Say About Hearing Your Name Called?

 Additionally, the Bible’s concept of saints emphasizes community.
 Saints are part of the body of Christ, each with different roles and gifts, but united in their purpose to glorify God and further His kingdom on earth.
 This understanding of sainthood underscores the importance of unity, love, and service within the Christian community.